-- 1. Online Option: If your event usually takes place in a particular location, have the option for it take place online (or to take place twice: once in-person and once online, so you're able to reach different audiences).
-Plan for this and provide appropriate support to facilitate this, including a ny tech and equipment assistance.
-See "Testimonial: Helen Sedgwick on the Dr Gavin Wallace - See "Testimonial: Helen Sedgwick on the Dr Gavin Wallace Fellowship 2021" on page 57. - 2.
-Participants: If it's a course or workshop, you can give participants the option to join with their video off and allow them to interact in a way that suits them, such as via the chat function, if preferred.
+I. Online Option: If your event usually takes place in a particular location, have the option for it take place online (or to take place twice: once in-person and once online, so you're able to reach different audiences).
+Plan for this and provide appropriate support to facilitate this, including any tech and equipment assistance.

+See "Testimonial: Helen Sedgwick on the Dr Gavin Wallace Fellowship 2021" on page 78.

-However, this is where access needs can clash: if someone is lip-reading and people have videos off, this will exclude them.
+2. Participants: If it's a course or workshop, you can give participants the option to join with their video off and allow them to interact in a way that suits them, such as via the chat function, if preferred.
+However, this is where access needs can clash: if someone is lipreading and people have videos off, this will exclude them.
 It's important to discuss everyone's needs in advance and accommodate where possible.